How to Start Investing with Little Money

 By investing, you have the opportunity to earn passive income, compound your returns and protect your money against inflation.
 It helps you to diversify your financial portfolio and achieve your long-term financial goals.

-For example, $1 invested today and earning an average annual return of 7% invested would be worth nearly $15 in 40 years.
+For example, $1 invested today which earns an average annual return of 7% would be worth nearly $15 in 40 years.
 If, instead of $1, you chose to invest $100 a month, that money could grow to over $114,000 in 30 years.
 If, instead of 7%, you were to earn 11% — the average return of the S&P 500 over the last 50 years — you’d have over $240,000 after 30 years.
 That’s the potential power of investing for the long term and compound interest growth.

 What to Consider Before You Start Investing